 Technically EURJPY is a buy

-If only technical analysis was all we needed.
+If the only technical analysis was all we needed.
 Even the combination of sentiment and TA would be enough under normal conditions.
-Unfortunately, fundamentals can trump all other analyses and sway short term sentiment and smash through technical levels.
+Unfortunately, fundamentals can trump all other analyses and sway short-term sentiment and smash through technical levels.
 This is why we try and take a holistic view and try and work out a different scenario based on certain events happening.

 Forex Analysis - EURJPY